Open Source, Programmable Robot Dog Bittle

 - eight servos to actuate Bittle's walking joins, another one for head panning.

-- On average, it takes about one hour to put together the body from scratch.
+- on average, it takes about one hour to finish the assembly

 Teach Your Robot Dog New Skills